ypradat/snakemake-executor-plugin-slurm-gustave-roussy/README.md

 # Snakemake executor plugin: slurm-gustave-roussy

-Snakemake plugin executor designed to match [Gustave Roussy](https://www.gustaveroussy.fr/en) computing cluster specificities : automatic partition seleciton, and default resources value.
+Snakemake plugin executor designed to match [Gustave Roussy](https://www.gustaveroussy.fr/en) computing cluster
+specificities: automatic partition seleciton, and default resources value.

+This plugin was adapated from

-Checkout the profile given on the cluster to automatically activate this executor with your pipeline:
+Check the profile at <https://github.com/ypradat/snakemake_slurm_profile> to set your up.

-`snakemake --profile /mnt/beegfs/pipelines/unofficial-snakemake-wrappers/profiles/slurm-web ... `

-For documentation, see the [Snakemake plugin catalog](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm-gustave-roussy.html).
+This plugin should be installed as a python package alongside your snakemake comman

+As this plugin was not deposited on `pip` you will have to locally install it via `pip install -e /path/to/plugin` from the environment where snakemake is installed.